-Chocolate is… who am I kidding – we all know what chocolate is.
-It’s dark, sweet, delicious pleasure.
-But chocolate, this seemingly simple food actually has a rich and complex history which stems for some 4,000 years.
-Here, we’re going to start with the earliest historical evidences of chocolate consumption, the medicinal and ritualistic uses of chocolate, and how it came to the form we all know today.
+Chocolate is… who am I kidding — we all know what chocolate is.
+It’s sweet, delicious pleasure.
+But chocolate, this seemingly simple product has a rich and complex history which stems for almost 4,000 years.
+Before it took the beloved form we know today, chocolate had medicinal and ritualistic uses.

-The first ground beans of the Theobroma cacao (cacao tree), can be traced to the Mokaya and other pre-Olmec people, with evidence of chocolate beverages dating back to 1900 BC – almost 4 millennia ago.
+The first ground beans of the Theobroma cacao (cacao tree), can be traced to the Mokaya and other pre-Olmec people, with evidence of chocolate beverages dating back to 1900 BC, almost 4 millennia ago.
 However, the warm, liquid form of chocolate they enjoyed back then is very different to what we’re familiar with.
-The drink back then was not sweet, and was laden with chili powder and other strong spices; yes, the drink – chocolate was prepared as a drink for most of its history.
+Back then, the drink wasn’t sweet and was laden with chili powder and other strong spices; yes, the drink — chocolate was prepared as a drink for most of its history.

-There are indications that from the very beginning, chocolate was regarded as curative and played an important cultural part.
-While researchers do not agree which Mesoamerican culture first domesticated the cacao tree, it seems safe to say that people have been doing this since at least 1900 BC.
+There are indications that from the very beginning, chocolate was regarded as curative and played an important cultural role.
+While researchers don’t agree which Mesoamerican culture first domesticated the cacao tree, it seems safe to say that people have been doing this since at least 1900 BC.

 In November 2008, anthropologists from the University of Pennsylvania announced the discovery of cacao residue on pottery excavated in Honduras that could date back as far as 1400 B.C.E.
 But what’s even more spectacular about their discovery is that the sweet pulp of the cacao fruit, which surrounds the beans, was fermented into an alcoholic drink – that’s right, people got drunk on chocolate over 3,000 years ago!